krzentner/language-world/data/text-davinci-003/basic_md/door-unlock-3.md

-    - When the robot's gripper is not vertically aligned with door handle, the robot should move gripper to above door handle.
+    - When the robot's gripper is not near the door dial, the robot should move gripper to left of door dial.
-    - When the robot's gripper is above the door handle, and the robot's gripper is not around door handle, the robot should put gripper around and against door handle.
-    - When the robot's gripper is around and against door handle, the robot should turn the door handle clockwise.
+    - When the robot's gripper is near door dial, the robot should turn door dial until it locks in place or unlocked.